 Once you've found a role of interest, you'll need to submit an online application through the Bloomberg careers page.
 You'll be asked to fill out standard personal details, as well as to upload your CV.

-You'll also be asked a number of long-form questions around the role on offer and Bloomberg itself.
+You'll also be asked several long-form questions about the role on offer and Bloomberg itself.
 To answer these effectively, do your research.

 Make sure you fully understand the job requirements and the role of the department you'll be working in.
-You should also make reference to Bloomberg's objectives and its core values of:
+You should also refer to Bloomberg's objectives and its core values of:

 - Diversity and inclusion

-At this stage, the majority of applicants will be asked to complete an online test.
-This is a blended assessment that measures things like your cognitive abilities and behavioural traits.
+Bloomberg Aptitude Tests (BAT) is an online assessment that measures things like your cognitive abilities and behavioral traits.